Skip to main content

 Keeping items in consistent places, using labels on drawers, and ensuring good lighting can make navigation easier.
 A calm, uncluttered space also helps reduce confusion and anxiety.

 I’m not sure if it’s an age thing, but they tend to hoard everything.
 They insist items have sentimental value or could still be useful, even when parts are clearly broken.
 I’ve offered to help declutter, but they always refuse.
 How can I get them to actually listen?
 It took forever just to convince them to replace a single cooking pan!
 At least you’ll see that new pan in action in my upcoming cooking videos.
+Pardon my blunt, when both of them are gone, it will be hell lots of job to clear their stuff.

 New cooking pan in action!
 Finally after so long.